If you are a contact of someone with COVID-19

 • Staff support

-Staff who are unwell should immediately alert their supervisor and avoid working in contact with others, and follow the current testing and notification guidance.
+Staff who are unwell should immediately alert their supervisor and avoid working in contact with others, and follow the current guidance.

 Teaching staff should discuss with their supervisor whether others could cover their classes or whether classes could be scheduled at another period.